November Garden To-Do List for USDA Zones 9-11

 • Dead-heading: Only cut back perennials with “soft stems” that will rot over the winter.
 Leave as many seed heads and spent flowers as you can for winter homes for insects and food sources for wild birds.
 Wait until early spring to cut them back.

-• Cut back any spent annual flowers and begin planting winter flowers (pansies, snapdragons, violas, cosmos, zinnia, etc.)
+• Cut back any spent annual flowers and keep planting winter flowers (pansies, snapdragons, violas, cosmos, zinnia, etc.)

 • Take cuttings of cassava, Mexican Sunflower, chaya, etc. Store indoors OR start them in a protected porch.